laminas/laminas-filter/docs/book/inflector.md

 `Zend\Filter\Inflector` implements `Zend\Filter\FilterInterface`; you perform
 inflection by calling `filter()` on the object instance.

-## Transforming MixedCase and camelCaseText to another format
+## Transforming MixedCase and CamelCaseText to another Format

 ```php
 $inflector = new Zend\Filter\Inflector('pages/:page.:suffix');